multisynq/react-together/website/src/pages/Documentation/pricing/PRICING.md

 ### Migration from Croquet to DePin

-<<<<<<< HEAD

-# React Together is built using Croquet React, an open-source framework that runs on the current Croquet Legacy Network.
-React Together will transition seamlessly to the Multisynq DePin Network.

-> > > > > > > ff072e21cae42ff130f9bc1c83f64c155b2b6e76

 ReactTogether is built using Croquet React, an open-source framework that runs on the current Croquet Legacy Network.
 ReactTogether will transition seamlessly to the Multisynq DePin Network.

 ### Join the ReactTogether Revolution!